ctnkyaumt/SplitWire-Turkey/.github/README_EN.md

 - **Install Discord PTB:** If Discord PTB version is installed, removes it and downloads and installs Discord PTB version from the official Discord site.

+- **Install WebCord:** Installs WebCord, an open-source wrapper of the Discord website written with Electron.
+Also installs ByeDPI if there is no bypass method already installed.

 - **Perform clean installation for Discord PTB:** If this option is active when the Install Discord PTB button is clicked, it removes the standard Discord while installing Discord PTB.

+- **Create shortcut for WebCord:** Creates a WebCord shortcut for easy access from the desktop during WebCord installation.

 - **Status Controls:** Shows installed Discord versions and performs installation/removal and running operations.